Logo DesignCase StudyDesign Inspiration

 Their new logo was a departure from the previous spherical design and instead went for a more geometric and modern look.
 The red chevron shape was meant to represent a wing and embody the agency's mission of pushing the boundaries of flight and exploration.

 Some people were sceptical of the new design, saying it looked more like a corporate logo than something representing space exploration.
-But NASA was all like, “Hey, we can be corporate AND cool simultaneously!”
+But NASA was like, “Hey, we can be corporate AND cool simultaneously!”

 Ultimately, the logo became known as the “worm” because of its sleek, slim design.
 And let's be honest; it's much more fun to say you work for NASA's Worm Program than its Meatball Program.

-The NASA redesign of the 1980s was as surprising as a UFO sighting in Times Square.
-Danne and Blackburn, the creative duo behind the new logo, presented a bold vision of the future that left the board reeling.
-They were hesitant about how the agency's employees would react to the new design that lacked any flashy shapes or illustrations to cling onto.
+They were hesitant about how the agency's employees would react to the new design, which lacked any flashy shapes or illustrations to cling to.
 So, they kept it hush-hush from everyone in lower management until it was too late.
 The redesign was a covert operation that left NASA staff seeing stars.

 The logotype, or as some critics referred to it, a “logon't,” was nothing more than a stylised “NASA.”
 Sure, it represented the agency's adventurous spirit, but it lacked the pizzazz of its predecessor.
 It won the Award of Design Excellence, but that was like getting a participation trophy at a school science fair.
 After 17 years of use, the logotype was tossed aside like yesterday's space debris.